Henselian ring: Henselian rings in algebraic geometry

-Henselian rings are the local rings of "points" with respect to the Nisnevich topology, so the spectra of these rings do not admit non-trivial connected coverings with respect to the Nisnevich topology.
+Henselian rings are the local rings with respect to the Nisnevich topology in the sense that if $R$ is a Henselian local ring, and $\{U_i \to X\}$ is a Nisnevich covering of $X = Spec(R)$, then one of the $U_i \to X$ is an isomorphism.
+This should be compared to the fact that for any Zariski open covering $\{U_i \to X\}$ of the spectrum $X = Spec(R)$ of a local ring $R$, one of the $U_i \to X$ is an isomorphism.
+In fact, this property characterises Henselian rings, resp. local rings.

 Likewise strict Henselian rings are the local rings of geometric points in the étale topology.

 Henselization

 For any local ring A there is a universal Henselian ring B generated by A, called the Henselization of A, introduced by Nagata (1953), such that any local homomorphism from A to a Henselian ring can be extended uniquely to B. The Henselization of A is unique up to unique isomorphism.
 The Henselization of A is an algebraic substitute for the completion of A. The Henselization of A has the same completion and residue field as A and is a flat module over A. If A is Noetherian, reduced, normal, regular, or excellent then so is its Henselization.
 For example, the Henselization of the ring of polynomials k[x,y,...] localized at the point (0,0,...) is the ring of algebraic formal power series (the formal power series satisfying an algebraic equation).
 This can be thought of as the "algebraic" part of the completion.

 Similarly there is a strictly Henselian ring generated by A, called the strict Henselization of A. The strict Henselization is not quite universal: it is unique, but only up to non-unique isomorphism.
 More precisely it depends on the choice of a separable algebraic closure of the residue field of A, and automorphisms of this separable algebraic closure correspond to automorphisms of the corresponding strict Henselization.
 For example, a strict Henselization of the field of p-adic numbers is given by the maximal unramified extension, generated by all roots of unity of order prime to p.
 It is not "universal" as it has non-trivial automorphisms.